-Outposts, by now considered the building block for Amazon’s edge strategy, are basically racks filled with turn-key AWS cloud infrastructure.
-Launched in 2019 to help enterprises deploy hybrid cloud in their own on-premise data centers, Outposts are now being leveraged by AWS to true edge computing experience to customers.
+By now considered the building block for Amazon’s edge strategy, outposts are basically racks filled with turn-key AWS cloud infrastructure.
+Launched in 2019 to help enterprises deploy hybrid Cloud in their own on-premise data centres, Outposts are now being leveraged by AWS to provide actual edge computing experience to customers.
 Outpost racks are 80″ tall, 24″ wide, 48″ deep, and can weigh up to 2000 lbs.
-They arrive fully assembled, and roll in on casters, ready for connection to power and networking.
+They arrive fully assembled and roll in on casters, ready for connection to power and networking.

-This end-to-end single-vendor compute & storage solution is designed to meet the growing needs of businesses who need local processing and very low latency.
+This end-to-end single-vendor compute & storage solution is designed to meet the growing needs of businesses that need local processing and very low latency.

 2. AWS Local Zones:

-With Local Zones, AWS is bringing compute, storage, database, and other select services closer to locations where no AWS Region exists today—primarily metros.
-Its very first Local Zone was launched in Los Angeles last year, aiming to help the film and gaming companies based in the city.
-Following its grand success and increasing adoption, AWS has now launched its second Local Zone in LA to provide ultra-low latency—single digit milliseconds—to customers.
-Some of the specific use cases that AWS believes can benefit from Local Zones include: media & entertainment content creation, real-time gaming, reservoir simulations, electronic design automation, and machine learning.
-Managed and supported by AWS, Local Zones offers customers all of the elasticity, scalability, and security benefits of the cloud.
+With Local Zones, AWS is bringing computing, storage, database, and other select services closer to locations where no AWS Region exists today—primarily metros.
+Its first Local Zone was launched in Los Angeles last year, aiming to help film and gaming companies based in the city.
+Following its grand success and increasing adoption, AWS has launched its second Local Zone in LA to provide customers with ultra-low latency—single-digit milliseconds.
+Some specific use cases AWS believes can benefit from Local Zones include media & entertainment content creation, real-time gaming, reservoir simulations, electronic design automation, and machine learning.
+Managed and supported by AWS, Local Zones offers customers all of the Cloud’s elasticity, scalability, and security benefits.